Tinsel

 So, it’s my overall aim as director of this film to take you on a festive journey that highlights important issues of loneliness and mental health but does so via a colourful, comedic, self aware and exciting plot, with a very relatable human protagonist.

 Ho Ho Ho!
 Greetings from the Team, a merry band of third-year film production students at the University of Portsmouth.
-Our hearts are overflowing with excitement as we embark on our journey to create a glittering gem of a short film, 'Tinsel'.
+Our hearts are overflowing with excitement as we continue on our journey to create 'TINSEL', a glittering gem of a short film.

 Join us in our quest to bring Tinsel to life and spread some festive cheer along the way!